-vi) Ensuring collaboration across system partners to support local social and economic growth and a vibrant local labour market.
-Review and approve policies specific to the Committee's j) remit. k) Oversee the identification and management of risks relating to the Committee's remit.
-I) Monitor the quality of data that informs the work of the Committee: this includes review of the timeliness, accuracy, validity, reliability, relevance and completeness of data.
-4. Membership The Committee will have six members, comprised as follows: Non-Executive Members Two Non-Executive Directors of the ICB Board. a) b) Two Non-Executive Directors nominated from the NHS trusts.
-NHS foundation trusts and social enterprise organisations (that are significant providers of NHS services) within the ICB's area.
-Managerial Members Director of Nursing c) d) Director of Integration Clinical Members Primary Care Partner Member f) Deputy Medical Director Attendees The Committee may invite a range of Senior Managers to attend meetings to support the Committee in discharging its responsibilities.
+The Committee will have nine members, comprised as follows:

+- a) Three Non-Executive Directors of the Board - b) Primary Care Partner Member of the Board - c) Executive Director of Nursing - d) Executive Medical Director - e) Executive Director of Delivery and Operations - Senior leadership representative of the Strategy and System Development Directorate - g) Senior leadership representative of the Finance Directorate

+Attendees

+The Committee may invite a range of Senior Managers to attend meetings to support the Committee in discharging its responsibilities.

 The Chair of the ICB will also be invited to attend one meeting each year to gain further assurance regarding the effectiveness of the ICB's governance arrangements.

+5. Chair and deputy

+The Board will appoint a Non-Executive Director to be Chair of the Committee.

+In the event of the Chair being unable to attend all or part of the meeting, a replacement from within the Committee's non-executive membership will be nominated to deputise for that meeting.

+6. Quorum

-5. Chair and The Board will appoint one of the ICB Non-Executive Directors to deputy be Chair of the Committee.
-In the event of the Chair being unable to attend all or part of the meeting, a replacement from within the Committee's ICB nonexecutive membership will be nominated to deputise for that meeting.
-6. Quorum The Committee will be quorate with a minimum of three members, to include one Non-Executive Director of the ICB Board and one managerial member.
-To ensure that the quorum can be maintained, the managerial members of the Committee are able nominate a suitable deputy to attend a meeting of the Committee that they are unable to attend to speak and vote on their behalf.
+The Committee will be quorate with a minimum of five members, to include one Non-Executive Director and one Executive Director.

+To ensure that the quorum can be maintained, the Executive members of the Committee are able nominate a suitable deputy to attend a meeting of the Committee that they are unable to attend to speak and vote on their behalf.
 Committee members are responsible for fully briefing their nominated deputies and for informing the secretariat so that the quorum can be maintained.